 Also, the inner structure worked as an alternative cushioning mechanic for low jumps and short sprints.
 This feature made the shoes extremely comfortable to wear, even for players with foot injuries.

-Some of our testers, however, found the shoe’s toe box to be slightly limiting in space, but the mesh upper made up for it with ventilation.
+Some of our testers, however, found the shoe’s toe box to be slightly limiting in space, but the mesh upper in this top court shoe is made up for it with ventilation.
 Also, players with orthotic requirements did not like the shoe’s fixed insole, as it prevented the use of additional insoles.

 This kept players swift and energized and issued fast-paced tennis games upon the court.
 Moreover, the outsole abolished the impact of doing court-length runs.
 Our testers felt no prickling or muscle strain while sprinting from one court end to the other.
 This feature is sure to help out beginner athletes with stamina training.